crabmusket/eightyeight.github.io/_posts/2014-01-21-you-may-say-im-a-monad.md

 Many people use `fmap` in preference to `liftM` as it doesn't require an import (and almost all `Monad`s are `Functors`), but there's no standard `fmap2` or higher orders defined (though you could easily do so yourself).
 They can do this because most types that are `Monad`s are also `Functor`s.
-In fact, mathematically they're equivalent - it's just that not all types have an instance of both typeclasses.
+In fact, mathematically they're related - it's just that not all types have an instance of both typeclasses.
+(If you want to know - monads are a subset of the functors.)

 ## Moving swiftly onwards